angular/components/src/lib/sidenav/sidenav.md

 The side content should be wrapped in a `<mat-sidenav>` element.
 The `position` property can be used to specify which end of the main content to place the side content on. `position` can be either `start` or `end` which places the side content on the left or right respectively in left-to-right languages.
-If the `position` is not set, the `start` end will be assumed.
+If the `position` is not set, the default value of `start` will be assumed.
 A `<mat-sidenav-container>` can have up to two `<mat-sidenav>` elements total, but only one for any given side.